lmrl-bio/lmrl-bio.github.io/index.md

 ---

 ## Livestream
-The workshop will be streamed at https://slideslive.com/38921959/learning-meaningful-representations-of-life-1.
+The workshop will be streamed by NeurIPS [at this link](https://slideslive.com/38921959/learning-meaningful-representations-of-life-1).

 ## Participate